mlava/bible/README.md

 Not all Bible versions in the API have all Books and only some have Bible 'sections' - a series of verses that form a specific story. e.g.

+The full list of editions and languages available can be found at https://docs.api.bible/guides/bibles/.

 <img width="718" alt="image" src="https://github.com/user-attachments/assets/17dc035f-ab0e-4d07-9647-c0f0163b5041" />

 You then have several options available to get scripture into your graph: